priyanka25081999/linux-bootcamp/docs/linux-basic-commands.md

 * **Some basic linux commands**

 1. **find:**

+      It is extremely powerful and flexible method for locating files based on their properties, including names.

+      **Syntax:**

+           $ find [location] [criteria] [action]

+           Each of them above are optional and can be ommitted:
+           a.
+If no location is given -> current directory (.) is assumed.
+           b.
+If no criteria is given -> all files are displayed.
+           c.
+If no actions are given -> only names are listed.

+      There are many options to find especially regarding selection of files to display.
+This can be done based on size, time of creation or last modified, type of file, owner etc. A quick synopsis is provided by *find --help* command.
+      This command is more aggressive search tool than locate or which commands. *find* is able to recursively search any given path for various files.

+      **Example:**

+           $ find . -name samplefile.txt
+           $ find /home *.jpg
+           $ find /etc -name "*.conf* -ls

+           * -ls option is used to print long listing not only names.

+           * To find a file based on content, we can also use grep:
+               $ find . -type f -print | xargs grep "searchstring"
+               $ find . -type f -exec grep "searchstring" '{}' \; -print

+           * Here, the command goes through every object in the current directory(.) that is a file type -f and then runs grep for "searchstring" for every line that matches, then prints them on the screen (-print).
+The curly braces ({}) are a placeholder for those results matched by the linux find command, the {} go inside single quotes ('') so that grep isn't given a mishappen filename.
+The -exec command is ended with a semicolon (;) which also needs an escape (\) so that it doesn't end up being interpreted by the shell.
+Here, before -exec was implemented, xargs would have been used to create the same kind of output.

 2. **locate:**

       Another method of locating files is provided by the *locate* command.
 It searches entire filesystem(except for paths which have been excluded) and works off a database that is updated.
 That's why it is very fast.